-Amazing (disheartening) to realise that it’s been over half a year since i last posted.
+Disheartening to realise that it’s been over half a year since i last posted.
 What happened?
 It’s hard to say really.
 I have been busy.
 I also found myself intimidated by my own expectations – blogging had gone from being fun to an obligation.

-The problem with writing about concerts though is that ultimately, unless the event was recorded, you were either there or you weren’t.
-It’s a different thing from exhibitions where you can at least post a photo or two of some of the works on show.
+Sadly, the problem with writing about concerts is that, unless the event was recorded, you were either there or you weren’t.
+It’s a different thing from exhibitions where you can often post a photo or two of some of the works on show.

 It seems harder to evoke sound in words.
 Not to mention atmosphere – so important at a concert which, even surrounded by strangers, is a collective experience in a way that an exhibition isn’t.

 Music listened to alone is a different thing.
 What you lose in immediacy you gain in privacy – in the chance to open up fully and individually.
 Listening to a recording over and over again you unpeel the layers of details of what seemed at first to be an indissoluble whole.

 But until you hear music live you can’t fully grasp its capacity for coming to life.
 A recording is one manifestation of a piece.
 Each time the music is played it takes on a new life, comes into being afresh.

 Take this Sunday morning: Theatre of Voices performed Steve Reich’s Proverb and David Lang’s Little Match Girl Passion.
 I have both of these as recordings and have been listening to them (obsessively).
 They are magnificent.
 Yet on Sunday Theatre of Voices took Proverb to another level.
 Radiant was the word the festival director used to describe their performance.